shehan-sandaruwan/game-dashboard/README.md

 ### `Developer Note`

 Search component is a decorator component.\
-Filter, Sort pagination , add , edit and delete functionality has been implemented to the table data.\
+Filter, Sort, Pagination, Add, Edit and Delete functionality has been implemented to the table data.\
 Firebase Storage has integrated to upload images.\
+I'm managing two github account (one for work and other one is personal) That's why you may see two contributors in the repository. both represent my self.